-3 Important Things You Can Do Right Now
+Things You Can Do Now

-- If you have missed payments, get current and stay current.
-The longer you pay your bills on time.
-Older credit problems count for less, so poor credit performance won't haunt you forever.
-The impact of past credit problems on your FICO Score fades as time passes as recent good payment patterns show up on your credit report.
-And good FICO Scores weigh any credit problems against the positive information that says you're managing your credit well.
+- If you miss payments, get current and stay current.
+Pay your bills on time.
+Older credit problems from off so poor credit performance does not haunt you forever.
+Your past credit problems fade as time passes and your more recent good payment patterns do make a difference.
+Display positive payment history to show you are managing your credit well.

-Fiscal responsibility is NOT something we were taught in school, and our parents did not have to tools we have at our disposal today.
-Use today's tools to monitor and improve your rating so when the banks do go looking they see a high credit score.
+Fiscal responsibility is NOT something we are taught in school, and our parents did not have to tools we have at our disposal.
+Monitor and improve your credit score so when a bank or anyone else does take a look at you they see a high credit score.